-We talked to Tom O’Reilly – General Manager, Global Channel Sales & Marketing, IoT Device Experience.
+We talked to Tom O’Reilly about IoT at Microsoft.
+He is General Manager, Global Channel Sales & Marketing, IoT Device Experience.

 How does the Cloud create change for traditional businesses as it relates to the IoT?